 At the 19th Hole, (Sections 156), find a large selection of seltzers, craft beers, game-day snacks, candy, and the largest wine selection in Major League Baseball, with special offerings like Veuve Cliquot, Decoy Cabernet, and Aperture Variolites.

 Also on the club level, find the Wine Bar (Section 224) serving up frosé, bubbly wines, and other offerings.
 If whiskey is your preference, visit the full-service Jim Beam Bar for top-shelf brands and craft beers (Section 205).
 Tequila lovers will enjoy Hornitos Tequila Bar on the Mezzanine, which features beer, cocktails, and unique tequila, including El Tiempo’s popular margarita on the rocks.

 - El Tiempo Margarita Express brings the popular beverage to the left-center field with its new location.
 Here, visitors will find El Tiempos batch margaritas made with Hornitos tequila.
 (Section 109)

 - Gentle Ben Bar puts the spotlight on its enhanced craft vodka with frozen cocktail offerings like the Blue Hawaiian and peach-mango.
 (Section 106)

 Where to satisfy your sweet tooth

-If you’re craving a cold and sweet concoction to cool down, Cookies and Creamery promises ice cream sundaes, ice cream sandwiches, fresh-baked cookies, and hand-dipped waffle cones.
+If you’re craving a cold and sweet concoction to cool down, Cookies and Creamery promises ice cream sundaes, sweet pretzels, ice cream sandwiches, fresh-baked cookies, and hand-dipped waffle cones.
 (Section 219 & 226).
 You can also find ice cream offerings in Sections 106, 128, 153, 251, 411, and 429.